Citation Failure: Definition, Analysis and Efficient Mitigation: Introduction

-\paragraph{}In summary, we make two main contributions: (1) \benchmarkname{}, a novel benchmark for LLM citation (§\ref{sec:benchmark}), on which experiments reveal that there is ample room for improvement, especially in cases with complex statement-evidence relations (§\ref{sec:citation_analysis}).
-(2) \approachname{}, a framework that integrates generation-based citation with efficient retrieval-based and attention-based methods (§\ref{sec:approach}), and experiments showing that these methods can mitigate citation failure effectively on \benchmarkname{} and in a transfer setting (§\ref{sec:attention}).
+\paragraph{} In summary, we make two main contributions: (1) \benchmarkname{}, a novel benchmark for LLM citation (§\ref{sec:benchmark}), on which experiments reveal that there is ample room for improvement in cases with complex statement-evidence relations (§\ref{sec:citation_analysis}).
+(2) \approachname{}, a framework for studying the efficient mitigation of citation failure with attention-based and retrieval-based methods (§\ref{sec:approach}), and experiments on \benchmarkname{} and in a transfer setting showing that failures from generation-based citation can be mitigated effectively (§\ref{sec:attention}).